Toss (2007 film)

-Toss is a 2007 Telugu film written and directed by Priyadarshini Ram.
+Toss is a 2007 Indian Telugu-language action film written and directed by Priyadarshini Ram.
 The film stars Upendra, Raja, Kamna Jethmalani, and Priyamani in prominent roles.
-The film was released on 14 July 2007.
-This is the first film in India to be shot with the Thompson Viper Filmstream Camera by South Indian Cinematographer T. Surendra Reddy.
+The film was released on 14 July 2007 to negative reviews.
+This is the first film in India to be shot with the Thompson Viper Filmstream Camera by cinematographer T. Surendra Reddy.

 Plot

 Parasuram (Raja) is a self-employed youth with a difference.
 He does justice to the wrongdoers by charging SET (Self Employment Tax).
 Neelakanta (Upendra) is an anti-social element who is very fond of his blind sister Naina (Priyamani).
 They share a dark past.
 Nayak (Suman), the local police chief, appoints Parasuram as undercover cop to recover ₹ 10 crore stolen by Neelakanta.
 Parasuram gets hold of Naina and makes her fall in love with him.
 The rest of the story is about the conflict between Parasuram and Neelakanta.